wimhaanstra/HCP/README.md

 I try to document all the API calls I perform, because not everything is documented as good as I'd like.
 Visit the [Github Wiki](https://github.com/depl0y/HCP/wiki) I created for this.

 #Localisation
-The application will be prepared to be fully multi-lingual, but our main focus is English and Dutch.
+The application will be prepared to be fully multi-lingual, but **our** main focus is English and Dutch.
+We of course will accept pull requests with translations.

+#Also on my mind
+There are a couple of things that are on my mind, that I would love to integrate in HCP.

+* Time based triggers.
+* Sensor based trigger.
+* XBMC controller, to control XBMC devices located in your house.
+* OSX version, control your house from your OSX status bar.

+*These things will be build after the first release to the App Store.*

 #Used Frameworks and tools